TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

-Invoking the CLT allows us to use a 'parametric' distribution (a distribution defined by defining the parameters of a family of distribution, like specifying the mean and standard deviation for a normal distribution) to make various 'parametric' estimates of uncertainty, like the parametric confidence intervals for the mean above.
+Invoking the CLT allows us to use a 'parametric' distribution (a distribution defined by defining the parameters of a family of distribution, like specifying the mean and standard deviation for a normal distribution family) to make various 'parametric' estimates of uncertainty, like the parametric confidence intervals for the mean above.
 Because such estimates of uncertainty asymptotically approach the 'truth' as the sample size approaches infinity,